Anxiety in Children: Recognising the Key Signs for Parents

 Recap, when does anxiety become a disorder?

 Anxiety disorders are characterised by excessive fear, anxiety, and worry about events or activities, and this happens more often than not for a child and continues for at least six months (American Psychiatric Association (APA) (2013) Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 The anxiety or worry, or physical symptoms that arise as a result, can cause significant distress to a child or young person and affect their quality of life and ability to function day-to-day.
+My next article is on the six types of anxiety disorders.

 If your child is showing these signs, it’s important to get help.
 It’s not true that children will naturally grow out of anxiety.